prism/prism-docs/docs/source/config/filters.rst

 Filters
 =======

-Filters allow you customize rules for data recording.
-While you can completely disable events in ``prism.conf``, filters allow much greater control.
+Filters allow you to customize rules for data recording.
+While you can completely disable events in ``prism.conf``, filters allow finer control.
 Filters tell prism to allow or ignore events that match specific criteria - worlds, actions, materials, players, and more.

-For example, you can ignore recording specific blocks like dirt and stone in a resource world.
-Resource worlds are meant to be destroyed and harvests so this cuts down on millions of rows of useless information, yet still allows you to record important information like who mined diamond.
+For example, many servers have harvest-only "resource" worlds which could generate millions of useless activity logs.
+No one really cares who mined dirt and stone in a resource world, which is where filters come in.

+Filters help you avoid recording data that you don't want.
+Reducing what gets saved to your database will improve performance and disk usage.

 .. _writing: